mccurcio/mccurcio.github.io/_posts/data_science/2022-07-06-journalism-ds.md

 ---
-title: "What Can Journalism Teach a Data Scientist?"
+title: "What Can Journalism Teach A Data Scientist?"
 tags: Data_Science
 ---

-By Matt Curcio
+## The 5 W's Of Journalism

-**Summary**: This article outlines steps and questions for a beginner Data Scientist to ask when putting a Exploratory Data Analysis together.
+>**Summary**: This article outlines steps and questions for a beginner Data Scientist to ask when putting a Exploratory Data Analysis together.
 The article highlights suggested areas of research that a new data scientist should be mindful of.

-## The 5 W's Of Journalism

 I was talking to a journalist teaching herself Data Science.
 In our conversation, several questions came up: